onweg/database-of-houses/README.md

 # database-of-houses
-data about houses will be stored and processed here
+data about houses in text and binary files will be stored and processed here